The Wave Trace and Birkhoff Billiards: Computing the wave trace

 where $(\psi_j)_{j =1}^\infty$ is an $L^2$ orthonormal basis of Dirichlet or Neumann eignenfunctions corresponding to eigenvalues $(\lambda_j^2)_{j = 1}^\infty$.
 Multiplying by a test function $\phi(t)$ and integrating by parts $4k$ times, we see that

-Combining Weyl's law on the asymptotic growth of $\lambda_j$ (see \cite{Zayed2004}, \cite{Irvii16}) and H\"ormander's $L^\infty$ bounds for eigenfunctions (see \cite{HormanderLinfinity}), we see that the integrand in \eqref{wave kernel} can be made absolutely convergent for $k$ sufficiently large.
+Combining Weyl's law on the asymptotic growth of $\lambda_j$ (see \cite{Zayed2004}, \cite{Irvii16}) and $L^\infty$ bounds for eigenfunctions on manifolds with boundary (see \cite{Grieser}), we see that the integrand in \eqref{wave kernel} can be made absolutely convergent for $k$ sufficiently large.
 An application of the dominated convergence theorem then shows that \eqref{wave kernel} is actually smooth in $x,y$, so $S(t,x,y)$ has a smooth extension to the diagonal of the boundary as a distribution in $t$.
-In particular, both distributions agree up to lower order terms microlocally near the fibers of $\Gamma_\pm^j$ lying over diagonal of the boundary, as was required for the variational trace formula. \end{proof}
+In particular, both distributions agree up to lower order terms microlocally near the fibers of $\Gamma_\pm^j$ lying over diagonal of the boundary. \end{proof}